JNicolas45/2338-FOLDER/Game Testing.md

 Question: During gameplay did you notice anything that shouldn't be in the game or could be removed and it wouldn't effect game play?

 Answer: Yes, in the game you have units that use projecile attacks that go on forever until it hits a foe.
-I truly believe shorting the range  would be better as that seems fair as the AI on some levels spam units whose proejctiles can go far and seemlingly beat you especially on TRIAL stages which furtherly increases frustration but with hefty rewards.
-This is fixed in Epic War 5.
+I truly believe shorting the range  would be better as that seems fair as the AI on some levels spam units whose proejctiles can go far and seemlingly beat you especially on TRIAL stages which furtherly increases frustration.
+Also as a pet peeve you CANNOT get a certain HERO unless you're a Kongregate member.
+Either way the player isn't missing out on anything special besides a fast unit.

 Question: Is this game balanced?
 If not, what is the target audience for this game based on that imbalance?

-Answer: Yes and No. In Campaign mode obviously each map ramps up the difficulty slighty however there are maps that are seemingly impossibly which forces the player to farm other maps to upgrade or get better units.
-Whenever the AI is close to losing they'll send out "Reinforcement waves" which are just alot of their units stacked and sent out.
-This is furtherly frustrating as some of those units are strong in numbers and can kill your units when your just inches away from claiming victory.
-On some maps the AI sends out EPIC TITANS which if not dealt with swiftly can cost you the game.
-Finally some units are better than most units ie you can stunlock foes if you hit them first and vice versa that is why when the player gets the "Tiger Warrior" you just won the game as their attack speed is godlike meaning you'll win most of your matchups but obviously not against big boi Titans.
+Answer: Yes and No. In Campaign mode obviously each map ramps up the difficulty slighty however there are maps that are seemingly impossibly which forces the player to farm other maps ot obtain more gold to upgrade or get better units.
+Some units are better than most units ie you can stunlock foes if you hit them first and vice versa that alone is frustrating and hardly balanced as you have a certain limit to units you can have on the field meanwhile the AI doesn't.
+According to the update logs updates have been made to where enemy bases aren't as spongey and those lovely gold exploits are now fixed.
+To help players we can get spells to aid us on our quest though really you'll only be using 3 out of 12 spells as its a no brainer that Invincibility which makes your units unkillable for a few seconds, BERZERK makes your units CRIT doing more damage, and Comet to save you in a pinch are more useful than the other 9 spells.

 Question: Does the timing of this game appear to be about right for this type of game?